Dassault Mirage IIIV: Dassault Balzac V

-Mirage IIIV
+Mirage IIIV prototypes

-In the meantime, the Balzac had led to the actual Mirage IIIV, which was roughly twice the size of the earlier aircraft.
+Work on the Balzac assisted with the construction of the first prototype of the Mirage IIIV.
+This was roughly twice the size of the earlier aircraft.
 A pair of Mirage IIIV prototypes were constructed, the first of which conducted its first hovering trial on 12 February 1965.
 It was powered by a single Pratt & Whitney JTF10 turbofan engine, designated as the TF104.
 The TF104 engine was originally evaluated on a specially-constructed aerial testbed aircraft, the Mirage IIIT, which shared many similarities to basic design of the Mirage IIIC design, with the exception of modifications in order to accommodate the selected engine.
 The TF104 engine was quickly replaced by an upgraded TF106 engine, with thrust of 74.5 kN (16,750 lbf), before the first prototype made its initial transition to forward flight in March 1966.
 The prototype subsequently attained Mach 1.32 during test flights.

 In June 1966, the second prototype, which featured a TF306 turbofan engine for forward thrust of 82.4 kN (18,500 lbf), conducted its first flight.
 During September of that year, it attained Mach 2.04 in level flight, but was lost in an accident on 28 November 1966.
 The Mirage IIIV was never able to take off vertically and successfully attain supersonic flight during the same flight.

 The loss of the second prototype had effectively killed the program, and in fact killed any prospect of an operational Mach 2 vertical take-off fighter for decades.
 The competing Hawker P.1154 had been cancelled in 1965 by the government just as the prototypes were under construction; however, its subsonic cousin, the Hawker-Siddeley Kestrel VTOL attack aircraft was flying in tri-partite trials with the UK, US and West Germany.
 The French preferred the Mirage IIIV, and the international cooperation that would have been necessary to move the P.1154 into reality would never materialise.

 Some of the P.1154 work contributed to the final operational vertical take-off fighter based on the Kestrel, the highly successful Harrier.
 The Mirage IIIV was never a realistic combat aircraft; the eight lift engines would likely have been a maintenance nightmare, and certainly their weight imposed a severe range and payload penalty on the aircraft.